hafizhmh/fintax-qa-test-intern-report/README.md

    * Negative integer input
    * Big positive integer input
    * Series of valid-invalid input
 6. Double click to open one of the files above and press Run on the toolbar (or press Ctrl + Shift + A on Windows).
-By default it will open your default web browser but it can be change by clicking the dropdown.
+By default, it will open your default web browser but it can be changed by clicking the dropdown.
-7. The results can be viewed on Log Viewer and Console tab in the bottom.
-In the Log Viewer, passed tests wil have a green checkmark, failed tests will have a red crossmark, and failed optional tests will have a yellow triangle mark.
+7. The results can be viewed on Log Viewer and Console tab at the bottom.
+In the Log Viewer, passed tests will have a green checkmark, failed tests will have a red cross mark, and failed optional tests will have a yellow triangle mark.

 # Accessing the API directly
-Requesting the calculation can also be done directly to the API by using POST method to the `/factorial` path, carrying form-data with key `"number"` and an integer value.
+Requesting the calculation can also be done directly to the API by using the POST method to the `/factorial` path, carrying form-data with key `"number"` and an integer value.
 ![API response](README/response_170.jpg)

 # Acceptable values